AlignRec: Aligning and Training in Multimodal Recommendations: Appendix

-In this part, we analyze the influence of the hyper-parameter $\lambda$, which controls the importance of the similarity-based regularizer, on Amazon Baby and Sports dataset.
+\paragraph{Importance weight $\lambda$} It controls the importance of the similarity-based regularizer, on Amazon Baby and Sports dataset.
 As illustrated in Fig.~\ref{fig:hyper-lambda}, we find that when this weight is very small, it cannot effectively control the similarity among content modalities, so the content modality representation will be optimized towards the ID-based representation without considering the content similarity, losing its own knowledge.
 Therefore, the performance is relatively bad.
 On the contrary, if $\lambda$ is large (\eg, $\lambda=1$), the whole optimization process will mainly focus on this task, ignoring other alignment tasks.
 As a result, the performance also decreases.
 In general, $\lambda$ reaches the best performance around 0.1.

+\paragraph{Number of layers $l$ in multimodal encoder} It determines the number of transformer layers in the multimodal encoder module, and is related to the scaling law of the multimodal recommendation.
+We change $l$ in $\{12,16,20\}$ ($l=12$ is the default setting in AlignRec), and the results are presented in Table~\ref{tab:scaling-law}.
+We can observe that when $l$ becomes larger, the performance slightly decreases.
+A larger $l$ represents more complicated networks in our multimodal encoder, which requires more data and more training time.